isomerpages/moe-bendemeersec/_useful-links/DSA Registration.md

 Students from the Football (Boys) and Tchoukball CCA groups are also exposed to many competitions throughout the calendar year so that they can put into practice what they have learnt during the training sessions.
 They will learn to exhibit positive character traits through sporting excellence in a competitive setting.

-2. Sports And Games Admission Criteria
+**2. Sports And Games Admission Criteria**

 In the selection of students, we are looking for students with one or more of the following attributes and experience:

-Students who are passionate about Football (Boys) or Tchoukball.
+* Students who are passionate about Football (Boys) or Tchoukball.
-Students who have represented their schools, clubs or academies in Football (Boys) or Tchoukball competitions.
+* Students who have represented their schools, clubs or academies in Football (Boys) or Tchoukball competitions.
-Students who are active in sports related CCAs in their primary schools.
+* Students who are active in sports related CCAs in their primary schools.

-APPLICATION PROCEDURE
+*APPLICATION PROCEDURE*

-For students from mainstream primary schools, application for DSA-Sec can be submitted through the online DSA-Sec Portal at https://go.gov.sg/apply-dsa-sec.
-The application is free-of-charge and will be open from 5 May 2022, 11am till 1 June 2022, 3pm.
+For students from mainstream primary schools, application for DSA-Sec can be submitted through the online DSA-Sec Portal at [https://go.gov.sg/apply-dsa-sec](https://www.dsa-is.moe.gov.sg/login/mainstreamapplicant).
+The application is free-of-charge and will be open from **5 May 2022, 11am till 1 June 2022, 3pm.**

 Applicants studying in MOE mainstream primary schools will require the SingPass of one parent to log in to the DSA-Sec Portal.
 If parent/ guardian is unable to apply online, they can approach the child’s primary school for assistance.
 Applicants NOT studying in MOE mainstream primary schools need to obtain a Registration Number online via te MOE DSA website (online form) before they can apply through the DSA-Sec Portal.